yogeshmpandey/yogeshmpandey.github.io/_posts/2019-07-28-A-day-trip-to-chuchi-tunnels.md

 Since the public transport to the actual site was a bit confusing, I planned to take the day tour to the site from a company.
 The cost of the day tour was around 17 USD and it included pick up and drop from the Ho Chi Minh and back.
 This greatly offloaded the task of planning and booking from my head.

 We started around 8 am.
 If you are in district 1, then the driver will pick up you from your hotel and drop you back.
-Our guide picks up us up and we started our 2-hour-long journey.
+Our guide picks us up and we started our 2-hour-long journey.
 In between the Van stopped at a local shop selling souvenirs, the people that worked here were the survivors of the War.

 <img src="https://i.imgur.com/i0DAsJu.jpg" alt="Chuchi">
 >Workers in the handicraft factory